 You have set out to become an IAS officer.
-You’ve made plans, bought all the books, prepared a study schedule and set up the alarm for early morning the next day.
+You’ve made plans, bought all the books, prepared a study schedule and set up the alarm for an early morning the next day.
 You go to bed all excited about starting your IAS preparation.
 The next day morning, your alarm goes off.
 You open your eyes.
 You feel stuck to your warm and soft bed.
 You remember that today is the day you have to start your IAS studies.
 In your mind, you go, “Oh no!
 I have to get up.”
 The very thought of getting up makes you feel super-tired.
 Then you can do either of the two following things:

 - You hit the snooze button and go back to sleep.